 Local workers - Method of travel to work - Arts and Recreation Services

-Within Cardinia Shire, there is a lower proportion of local Arts and Recreation Services workers using public transport to get to work than the Rental, Hiring and Real Estate Services workforce.
+Within the Gunnedah Shire, there is a similar proportion of local Arts and Recreation Services workers using public transport to get to work than the Rental, Hiring and Real Estate Services workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including: